RebeccaTevaearai/homomorphic_sgbd/README.md

 ```

 #### INSERT INTO tableName VALUES (v1, v2, ...);
+Insert a new row in a table.
+There is no verification for unique value or other type of constraint.

 Example:
 ```
 INSERT INTO Employes VALUES (0, 'b', 32);
 ```

-#### SELECT

-There is 7 differents types of select queries that can be use, they must respect the following format:

 #### SELECT (*) FROM tableName WHERE columnName op condition;`
 Return the rows from a table that satisfy a condition.